nvimdev/nvim-plugin-template/README.md

 ## Usage

-click `use this template` button generate a repo on your github. then clone your plugin repo.open terminal then cd plugin directory , run `python3 rename.py your-plugin-name` this will replace all `nvim-plugin-template` to your `pluing-name`.
-Then develope your plugin.
-Enjoy!
+1. click `use this template` button generate a repo on your github.
+2. clone your plugin repo.open terminal then cd plugin directory.
+3. run `python3 rename.py your-plugin-name` this will replace all `nvim-plugin-template` to your `pluing-name`. then it will prompt you input `y` or `n` to remove example codes in `init.lua` and `test/plugin_spec.lua`. if you are familiar this repo just input y. if you are first look at this template I suggest you look at them first. after these step the `rename.py` will also auto remove.

+now you have a clean plugin env . enjoy!

 ## Format